How We Work with Fire in Texas

 Prescribed fire is perhaps the most important land management tool we use to maintain the health and diversity of our natural landscapes—just as they were once inherently managed by nature.
 Here are some of the many benefits that prescribed fire provides:

-Shaped by Fire: Fire-Adapted Communities
+Shaped by Fire: Our Lands and Waters

 Almost all the continent’s landscapes are fire-adapted, meaning they need fire at regular intervals for health and resilience.
 Fire has long been used by Indigenous peoples in North America to steward and manage land.
 Yet today, our relationship with fire has changed.
 Due to an overemphasis on putting fires out as quickly as possible, and an underemphasis on lighting safe, planned burns, fire has largely been excluded from the places that need it most.
 For the past 100 years, a federal policy of fire suppression has led to the exclusion of flames from fire-adapted landscapes in the U.S. At the same time, burning by Indigenous peoples was criminalized by federal and state governments and all but eliminated.